SebastianRubina/iOS-Learning-Journal/README.md

 _Nov 14th, 2022_

 Mondays are super busy with class and homework, so started a bit late!
-Only managed to get through days 22 and 23 of the course.
+Only managed to get through days 21 and 22 of the course.

 It was pretty much a codealong to build a "Guess the Flag" game with a few challenges for us at the end.
 Didn't learn anything new, but strengthened my knowledge of previous subjects.
 This lesson helped me get a bit more comfortable with building a nice layout.